nadrojisk/PythonIDS/project2.md

 ```

 The same idea is applied to `syn_heuristic_detection`.
 Here, however, we are looking for SYN scans.
 Which are similar to ACK scans.
-Except SYN scans only set the SYN TCP flag.
+Except SYN scans only set the *SYN TCP flag*.
 Using the same logic as before we can detect these types of scans.
 ```python
 def syn_heuristic_detection(file=None, **kwargs):